avqa/E-AVQA/README.md

-# TaoAVQA
+# E-AVQA

-This repository contains the question, audio, and visual features we extracted for **TaoAVQA** dataset in the paper *Multi-Granularity Relational Attention Network with Contrastive Constraints for Tao-AVQA*.
+This repository contains the question, audio, and visual features we extracted for **E-AVQA** dataset in the paper *Multi-Granularity Relational Attention Network for Audio-Visual Question Answering*.

 ## Statistics of TaoAVQA

-Tao-AVQA dataset is different from other datasets since its questions are annotated based on raw audio.
-Tao-AVQA dataset consists of 34,033 QA pairs collected from 18,786 **e-commerce videos**.
+E-AVQA dataset is different from other datasets since its questions are annotated based on raw audio.
+E-AVQA dataset consists of 34,033 QA pairs collected from 18,786 **e-commerce videos**.
 We collected our dataset on 12 categories (*e.g.* “sport”, “cosmetic tutorial”, and “quality goods reviews”) from Taobao, the largest e-commerce platform in China.

 ### How to ask a question?